Get Help Today(877) 648-4288

 - Blue Silk

 - Ocean Snow

 There is a significant amount of confusion between Bath Salts the drug and Epsom additives, which are actually used in baths for their aromas and as muscle relaxants.
 There is no actual connection between the two, other than that many batches of the drug resemble the crystalline structure of the more familiar, harmless substance.

 Reach out to a dedicated treatment provider and learn how you can create the life you want.

-Bath Salts are traditionally classified as a hallucinogen because of the mind altering effects that the drug creates.
-However, the chemicals used to produce Bath Salts also give them stimulant qualities, similar in effect to Methamphetamines.
+Bath Salts are traditionally classified as a Hallucinogen because of the mind-altering effects that the drug creates.
+However, the chemicals used in their production also give them Stimulant qualities, similar in effect to Methamphetamines.
 This combination makes them extremely dangerous to users and those around them.
-The many dangerous effects of Bath Salts include:
+The many dangerous effects include: